 2. Professionally document your work & curate your portfolio.

 Professionally documenting & curating a portfolio that is in line with your creative vision is often where my clients fall short, mostly because they don’t have time.

 When you professionally document your favorite work and have it curated regularly, it delivers the best version of your vision to the people who appreciate it the most.

 Over the lifetime of your career, your specialty will change, and with experience, you will more easily be able to identify your favorite type of clients.
 To attract those clients your portfolio needs to represent you at your best.
 Click here to see how to choose which projects to include in your portfolio.

 3. Share it with people who appreciate your vision.

 I know you’re busy.
-What you are building with social media is future clientele; the clients you want the most.
-The clients that are wonderful to work with, pay on time, who inspire and challenge you to do the work you always knew, or sometimes didn’t know, you were capable of.
+What you are building with social media is a fan club; the clients you want the most.
+These are the clients that are wonderful to work with.
+These are the clients that pay on time, the ones who inspire and challenge you to do the work you always knew – or sometimes didn’t even know – you were capable of.

-WHO you share your work with is critical.
-I often see builders and designers sharing their work with other builders and designers.
-These aren’t likely your clients.
-One of the best business excercises I ever did came from Creative Business Coach Justine Clay, who asked me to grade all of my clients from A to D, and then identify what all of my A clients have in common.
-For me, my best clients are: a joy to be around, they are often very busy, they do exceptional work, love what they do, and they pay on time.
-When you identify your ideal clients it is easier to figure out where to find more of them.
+One of the best business exercises I ever did came from Creative Business Coach Justine Clay, who asked me to grade all of my clients from A to F, and then identify what all of my A clients have in common.